April 29, 2025

 Here are 10 tips for coming up with the perfect name for your podcast.

 With podcast name ideas, more is more.
-Take into account the topic and tone of your podcast and start scribbling down any and all possible show titles.
+Take into account the topic, genre, and tone of your podcast and start scribbling down any and all possible show titles.
 You want something descriptive yet interesting.
 Try plays on words, break out the thesaurus, and make word clouds — any synonym or related word may spark inspiration.
+Ask friends for feedback or try a name generator for additional ideas.
 You can always whittle your list down later.

 For example, if you're going to start a podcast about money, you might think to use words like “money,” “budget,” and “saving.”
 But The Financial Feminist went with a related term that added some alliteration instead.
 With “financial” the show's name rolls off the tongue and gives listeners more information about its message.